 Yes, there's science involved behind that -- teeth whitening is not magic!

 Let’s leave the heavy science talk for another day though.
-It's probably more interesting if I address some common teeth whitening myths encountered with patients and friends on a constant basis.
+It's probably more interesting if I address some common tooth whitening myths encountered with patients and friends on a constant basis.

 The first myth is a perennial one.
 You won't be the first patient to ask this, and you certainly won't be the last!